OpenPrinting/openprinting.github.io/_posts/2023-09-29-OpenPrinting News - September 2023.md

 Also Monica Ayhens-Madon, especially known as host of the [Ubuntu Community Office Hours](https://www.youtube.com/watch?v=diB3wm4HB1Y) back in 2021, who left Canonical already last year, [is now at Thunderbird](https://ubuntu.social/@communiteatime@fosstodon.org/111144927870000249), at least part-time.

-And by the way, I have shown here last year a printer which prints on beer foam, in the Guinness Storehouse in Dublin, Ireland, and I have [seen it again in Vienna](https://ubuntu.social/@till/111137094247325237), where I live.
+And by the way, I have shown here already, [exactly a year ago](/OpenPrinting-News-September-2022/), a printer which prints on beer foam, in the Guinness Storehouse in Dublin, Ireland, and I have [seen it again in Vienna](https://ubuntu.social/@till/111137094247325237), where I live.
 It's a [Ripple Maker](https://www.drinkripples.com/), controlled by its touch screen and a web app, most probably not a driverless IPP printer.

 **Special tip:** You are on **NixOS**?
 Printing is not enabled by default there.
 Please follow [these instructions](https://nixos.wiki/wiki/Printing) (Thanks, [Linux Matters](https://linuxmatters.sh/) team for the hint in [episode #13](https://linuxmatters.sh/13/)).